DI GRASSI FLIES AT TEMPELHOF TO LAND ANOTHER AUDI VICTORY IN BERLIN

-Di Grassi drove to victory from third on the grid, making progress up the order in the early stages and holding on to record his 10th career victory in the ABB FIA Formula E Championship.
+Di Grassi drove to victory from third on the grid, making progress up the order in the early stages.
+He held on to record his 10th career victory in the ABB FIA Formula E Championship.

-The Audi Sport ABT Schaeffler driver made a clean getaway and stuck behind Stoffel Vandoorne in the opening laps, before making his move up the inside of the Turn 6 hairpin at the end of the long back straight.
+The Audi Sport ABT Schaeffler driver made a clean getaway and stuck behind Stoffel Vandoorne in the opening laps.
+He then moved up the inside of the Turn 6 hairpin at the end of the long back straight.

-He mirrored the same manoeuvre only a handful of laps later to take the lead from Sebastien Buemi.
-Di Grassi managed his energy and maintained the gap to Buemi – eventually crossing the line to pick-up 25 points and an additional point for setting fastest lap.
+He mirrored the same maneuver only a handful of laps later to take the lead from Sebastien Buemi.
+Di Grassi managed his energy and maintained the gap to Buemi.
+Eventually he crosses the line to pick-up 25 points and an additional point for setting fastest lap.

 Buemi bolted out of the blocks from Julius Baer pole position but didn’t have the speed to keep di Grassi behind.
-Despite still not being able to convert pole into victory, second place marks Buemi’s first podium finish for Nissan e.dams this season.
+Despite snot being able to convert pole into victory, second place marks Buemi’s first podium finish for Nissan e.dams this season.

 Reigning champion Jean-Eric Vergne continued his recent upturn in form to complete the podium positions.
-Vergne advanced through the field from eighth, pulling off a number of audacious lunges with late-braking into the popular overtaking spot at Turn 6.
+Uniquely, Vergne advanced through the field from eighth.
+In addition, he pulled off a number of audacious lunges with late-braking into the popular overtaking spot at Turn 6.

 The DS TECHEETAH driver remains at the top of the ABB FIA Formula E Championship standings and now leads the voestalpine European races with only one event remaining in Bern.

-Antonio Felix da Costa, Vandoorne and Daniel Abt exchanged paint and positions on track in a hard-fought race for fourth – with Da Costa narrowly missing out on another podium place for BMW i Andretti Motorsport.
+Antonio Felix da Costa, Vandoorne and Daniel Abt exchanged paint and positions on track in a hard-fought race for fourth.
+As a result, Da Costa narrowly missing out on another podium place for BMW i Andretti Motorsport.